spookysupreme/spookysupreme/README.md

 - Hi, I’m @spookysupreme
 - I’m interested in cybersecurity, programming, ctf, gaming, and all things spooky/horror
-- I’m currently learning computer networking and cybersecurity in school and ctf in my free time
+- I’m currently learning computer networking and cybersecurity
 - My favorite game is FFXIV
-- Pursuing a career in cryptography
+- Pursuing a career in pentesting